leeandher/programming-notes/react/2 - Component Basics.md

 ## Component Basics

 ### Types of Components
-React components are dedicated sections of code that usually has one responsibility, and renders a chunk of HTML into the DOM.
+A component is a function or a class which optionally accepts input, and returns a React element.
 There are two basic types of components, __Functional Components__ and __Class-based components__.
 The difference between the two depends on the _state_ and the _usage_ of the created component. _Component States_ are covered more in depth in the next note, but for now lets see how they're declared.
 ```javascript
 //Functional component declaration
 function NewComponent(props) {